-Here’s the thing: Sex work has been a male-dominated service (as the WHO study so confirmed) since that first Neanderthal exchanged mammoth meat for a quick cave romp.
-Legalizing sex work is a misogynist’s dream come true: It reinforces the idea that a woman's body exists solely for the pleasure of others, and usually not on her own terms.
+Here’s the thing: Sex work has been a male-dominated service (as the WHO study confirmed) since that first Neanderthal exchanged mammoth meat for a quick cave romp.
+Legalizing sex work is a misogynist’s dream come true; it reinforces the idea that a woman's body exists solely for the pleasure of others, and usually not on her own terms.

 Legalizing sex work is a misogynist’s dream come true.

-Yet there’s more of an uproar over women posing as sex objects as opposed to women actually being used for sex (to dire consequence).
+Yet there’s more of an uproar over women posing as sex objects than over women actually being used for sex (to dire consequence).

 The actual numbers don’t add up.

 “But look at New Zealand!”
 These advocates cry, “Look at Sweden!
 They’ve decriminalized sex work and see how great it turned out?”
 This argument also proves faulty.
-A 2014 study reviewing the effects of the sexköpslagen -- Sweden’s sex purchase law -- states that not only is there a lack of reliable data demonstrating a decline in prostitution since the law’s enactment, but that there has been an increase in danger towards sex workers “exacerbated by a lack of harm reduction services.”
+A 2014 study reviewing the effects of the sexköpslagen - Sweden’s sex purchase law - states that not only is there a lack of reliable data demonstrating a decline in prostitution since the law’s enactment, but also that there has been an increase in danger towards sex workers “exacerbated by a lack of harm reduction services.”